azsdk/azsdk-docs/02-Secure-Development/Readme.md

 [Back to top…](Readme.md#contents)

 ### Execute SVTs using "-UsePartialCommits" switch
 The Get-AzSDKAzureServicesSecurityStatus command now supports checkpointing via a "-UsePartialCommits" switch.
 When this switch is used, the command periodically persists scan progress to disk.
 That way, if the scan is interrupted or an error occurs, a future retry can resume from the last saved state.
-This capability also helps in CA scans where Azure currently suspends 'long running' automation jobs by default.The cmdlet below checks security control state via a "-UsePartialCommits" switch:
+This capability also helps in Continuous Assurance scans where Azure currently suspends 'long running' automation jobs by default.The cmdlet below checks security control state via a "-UsePartialCommits" switch:

 ```PowerShell
 Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -UsePartialCommits
 ```

-The parameters required are:
-- SubscriptionId – Subscription ID is the identifier of your Azure subscription.
-- UsePartialCommits -UsePartialCommits is the switch used for checkpointing scans.

 [Back to top…](Readme.md#contents)

 ### Understand the scan reports